 In the case of MAF-Based ESData: This list may be further updated by administrating stakeholders during or after the MAF Key Registration procedure.

-NOTE 3: The present specifications does not provide any details about administrating stakeholders updating the list of authorized Target MAF Clients on the MAF.
+NOTE 3: The present document does not provide any details about administrating stakeholders updating the list of authorized Target MAF Clients on the MAF.
 The MAF could provide its own logic and interface allowing administrating stakeholders to manage this list.

 The MAF shall select a previously-unused value of RelativeKeyID.